PawseySC/container-workflows/_episodes/06-hpc-shifter.md

 ---
-title: "Run containers on HPC with Shifter"
+title: "Run containers on HPC with Shifter (and Singularity)"
 teaching: 15
 exercises: 5
 questions: